ADGEfficiency/course-starter-python/neuapp/blog/make.md

 touch data.html
 ```

-Above we have demonstrated one useful feature of `make` - intelligent re-execution of pipelines.
+Above we have demonstrated one useful feature of `make` - **intelligent re-execution of pipelines**.

-Under the hood, `make` is able to use the timestamps on files to understand what to run (or not run).
+Under the hood, `make` makes use of the timestamps on files to understand what to run (or not run).

 Before we get too carried away, lets set our motivation for using `make` in a data project.